oracle/soda-for-java/doc/Getting-started-example.md

     {"friends" : {"$gte" : 300}}

 As you can see, a QBE is a JSON document with a structure similar to the JSON document it's trying to match.
 Various operators can appear inside the QBE.
 In this case, $gte operator is used to find all documents where the "friends" field is set to greater than or equal to 300.
+See the documentation for more info on QBEs ([Using Filter Specifications (QBEs) with SODA for Java](http://docs.oracle.com/cd/E63251_01/doc.12/e58124/soda.htm#ADSDA172)).

 To check out the table backing this collection, connect to the schema associated with your JDBC connection in the example above, using SQLPlus or another similar tool, and do: